anonymousx97/social-dl/README.md

      <summary> Message_link : </summary>

      * Create a private channel on TG.
      * Send a list of Chat/Channel ids starting with -100 in your log channel like below.
+        Edit this message and add chats you want to add in future.
        <p align="right"><img src="https://telegra.ph/file/394daa80fd53c895cbe6e.jpg"</p>
      * Bot will automatically download links in those chats/channels.
      * Now copy that message's link and you will get something like
        https://t.me/c/123456789/1
-     * So your value would be -100123456789/1
+     * So your values would be LOG=-100123456789, MESSAGE=1
      </details>

    * User : Your user id to control bot.